mxlgv/mxlgv.github.io/_posts/2025-08-07-Making-bluetooth-headphones-work-with-ANBERNIC-RG-34XXSP.md

 ---
-title: Making work bluetooth headphones with ANBERNIC RG-34XXSP
+title: Making bluetooth headphones work with ANBERNIC RG-34XXSP
 published: true
 ---

 ## Introduction

-Initially I wanted to buy [Game Boy Advance SP](https://ru.wikipedia.org/wiki/Game_Boy_Advance_SP), but after studying some details and looking at its price, I decided to look for a new portable with its emulator, which would be as similar to it as possible.
-My choice fell on [ANBERNIC RG-34XXSP](https://anbernic.com/products/rg34xxsp)
+Initially I wanted to buy [Game Boy Advance SP](https://ru.wikipedia.org/wiki/Game_Boy_Advance_SP), but after studying some details and looking at its price, I decided to look or a new portable console that can emulate it, which would be as similar to it as possible.
+I chose [ANBERNIC RG-34XXSP](https://anbernic.com/products/rg34xxsp).

 During use, I encountered the fact that it is impossible to use Bluetooth headphones on the standard firmware.
 When trying to connect, I was simply thrown into the Bluetooth settings menu!

 I have researched this issue and found some workaround.
-But this workaround will work ``ONLY for RetroArch`` other apps will still output audio to the built-in speaker
+But this workaround will work `ONLY for RetroArch` other apps will still output audio to the built-in speaker.

 | ![Game Boy Advance SP](./assets/anbernic-rg-34xxsp/gba-sp.jpg "Game Boy Advance SP") | ![ANBERNIC RG-34XXSP](./assets/anbernic-rg-34xxsp/anbernic.jpg "ANBERNIC RG-34XXSP") |
 | Game Boy Advance SP | ANBERNIC RG-34XXSP |